 Lula Morton Drewes '67

-Add to this uneasiness the fact that the Supreme Court recently struck down a portion of the Voting Rights Act, giving states unlimited power to implement changes in voting laws and practices.
+Add to this uneasiness the fact that the Supreme Court then struck down a portion of the Voting Rights Act, giving states unlimited power to implement changes in voting laws and practices.
 Some observers believe this action may again disenfranchise minority voters.

 It’s clear that we’re “still overcoming.”